-Nicotine withdrawal may trigger a whole host of physical and psychological symptoms that can leave ex-smokers feeling both physically ill and mentally stressed and anxious.
+Nicotine withdrawal can trigger a whole host of physical and psychological symptoms that leaves ex-smokers feeling both physically ill and mentally stressed and anxious.

 Prepare for the inevitable urges to smoke that come for all

 of us when we begin smoking cessation and you'll find you can successfully manage this intense (but temporary) phase of recovery from nicotine addiction.

 Perhaps one of the most common symptoms of nicotine withdrawal, the urge to eat is due to a number of things.
 Chemical changes taking place in the body affect us, and most ex-smokers feel a psychological need to replace the hand-to-mouth action of smoking with something else, and that is often food.

 Sleep disturbances are a common symptom of nicotine withdrawal.
 From insomnia to feelings of lethargy that leave you wanting to spend the whole day in bed, quitting tobacco can throw your normal sleep pattern out of whack.